 You only need two things = good content and traffic.

-These are the two pieces of the puzzle and if you put them together, wait a little while for SEO or social traffic to kick in, then you can start making money with Adsense rather easily.
+These are the two pieces of the puzzle.
+If you put them together and wait a little while for SEO or social traffic to kick in – you can start making money with Adsense rather easily.

-Along with these two things there are also other factors you can look at including:
+There are other factors you can look at including:

 - Finding a profitable niche for display advertisements